pietrobelloni/pietrobelloni.github.io/_pages/about.md

   - /about.html
 ---

 This is the personal website of Pietro Belloni.
 Currently, I am a postdoctoral scholar at the [Department of Statistical Sciences](https://www.stat.unipd.it/en/), [University of Padova](https://www.unipd.it/en/) (UniPd).
-My research is focused on epidemiology and medical statistics, especially applied to pharmacoepidemiology, public health and cancer data.
-I also have fun with projects about data science, data mining, and natural language processing.

-Research interests
+Main research interests

 | Epidemiology and Medical Statistics | Social Statistics    |
 |-------------------------------------|----------------------|